 It’s only appropriate to express interest if you;

-- Genuinely intend to purchase a puppy from the specified litter;
+- Genuinely intend to purchase a puppy from the current litter;

-- Are prepared to pay the fee, plus the Sterilisation Bond (more info);
+- Are prepared to pay the puppy purchase fee (more info), plus the Sterilisation Bond (more info);

 - Are based in the state of Victoria, Australia or are willing to drive here (more info);